 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.

-What are the Causes of Coconut Allergy?
+What are the Causes of Cockroach Allergy?
 (Etiology)

-An allergic reaction occurs in an individual with Coconut Allergy, because the immune system recognizes certain proteins in coconut as being dangerous and harmful to the body.
+An allergic reaction occurs in an individual with Cockroach Allergy, because the immune system recognizes cockroach wastes as being dangerous and harmful to the body.

-- Intake of coconut results in the production of antibodies, specifically immunoglobulin E (IgE).
-The next time the individual is exposed to the same protein, the antibodies that are circulating in blood causes an antibody-antigen reaction
+- Exposure to cockroach wastes result in the production of antibodies, specifically immunoglobulin E (IgE).
+The next time the individual is exposed to the enzyme, the antibodies that are circulating in blood causes an antibody-antigen reaction

 - This results in the production of histamine and other chemical messengers, which cause the symptoms seen during an allergic reaction

-- The quantity of food that triggers an allergy may not be significantly large.
-Sometimes, consuming tiny amounts of coconut (allergen) is sufficient to trigger Coconut Allergy
+- The extent of exposure that triggers an allergy may not be significantly large.
+Sometimes, mild or minor contact with the allergen is sufficient to trigger Cockroach Allergy

 In some cases, a severe allergic reaction termed as anaphylaxis may occur, which is a medical emergency that requires immediate medical attention.

-What are the Signs and Symptoms of Coconut Allergy?
+What are the Signs and Symptoms of Cockroach Allergy?

-The signs and symptoms of Coconut Allergy may start to appear within a few minutes, to a couple of hours, after the individual has been exposed to coconut-based products.
-The symptoms are also common to other types of food allergies.
-In many, the symptoms are mild, while in a few they are severe.
+The signs and symptoms of Cockroach Allergy may start to appear within a few minutes, to a couple of hours, after the individual has been exposed to cockroach waste matter.
+Depending on the level of sensitivity and quantum of exposure, the symptoms may be mild or severe.
+A severe allergic reaction is a medical emergency.

-The signs and symptoms of Coconut Allergy may include:
+The signs and symptoms of Cockroach Allergy may include:

 - Runny or stuffy nose

 Generally, not all episodes of allergy will be of the same severity.
-In some individuals, the most severe symptom caused is anaphylaxis.
-However, this is extremely rare in Coconut Allergy.
+In some individuals, the most severe symptom caused by Cockroach Allergy is anaphylaxis.

 - Anaphylaxis (sometimes called an anaphylactic shock) is a life-threatening, whole-body allergic reaction